LeEco boss asks for time, pledges to pay back debts

-HONG KONG The founder of China's struggling tech group LeEco, Jia Yueting, on Thursday pledged to take full responsibility for the company's debt troubles amid a deepening financial crisis and after some of the company's assets were frozen.
+HONG KONG, July 6 (Reuters) - The founder of China's struggling tech group LeEco, Jia Yueting, on Thursday pledged to take full responsibility for the company's debt troubles amid a deepening financial crisis and after some of the company's assets were frozen.

-Jia, writing in a post on his public WeChat account, apologized for causing worry, pledged to pay back LeEco's debts and to stick to its ambitious electric vehicle project.
+Jia, writing in a post on his public WeChat account, apologised for causing worry, pledged to pay back LeEco's debts and to stick to its ambitious electric vehicle project.

 "Please give LeEco some time, please give LeEco car some time, we will pay back creditors, suppliers and any other debts," Jia wrote.